TABLE OF CONTENTS

 Most western doctors do not understand or believe in the benefits of medical marijuana and so if you are going to ask for your doctor's input regarding this topic, you may get a negative answer.

-First of all, marijuana is not harmful to anyone, even though, it is categorized as a ‘dangerous drug’ by the federal government.
-Therefore, it will not do any harm if you, at least, try to see how it can benefit your Crohn’s disease.
+First of all, marijuana is not harmful, even though, it is categorized as a ‘dangerous drug' by the federal government.
+Therefore, it will not do any harm if you, at least, try to see how it can benefit your Crohn's disease.
 Whether it is indica or sativa strain, you will definitely benefit from the cannabinoids found in each strain.
-You do not have to use medical marijuana strains with high THC level, if you are concerned about ‘getting high.’
+You do not have to use medical marijuana strains with high THC level, if you are concerned about getting high.
 There are many cannabis strains that have more CBD content than THC content.

 The CBD Content

-Cannabinoids or CBD is effective in healing the human body.
+CBD is effective in healing the human body.
 We already have endocannabinoid receptors in the body and so, adding CBD content to the mix will only serve to improve our gastrointestinal tract and other areas of the body on a cellular level.
-In so doing, pain and inflammation will be modulated in a substantial way, giving room for improved health across the board.
+In so doing, pain and inflammation will be modulated in a substantial way.
+This gives room for improved health across the board.

 The Endocannabinoid System

 The eondocannabinoid system in the body molds with the CBD content introduced into the body to modify pain.
 The receptors latch on to the CBD content to regulate pain in the same way that responsible use of opioids do.
 When THC is present in the medical marijuana strain, it also imitates cannabinoids and its effect on the human body.
 THC also has the capacity to engage with endocannabinoids receptors in the body.

 Learn how to cash in on the Green Rush!